DarrylNnon/Secure-a-CI-CD-Pipeline/README.md

       pip install trufflehog

-   2- Test Trrufflehog on my repository:
+   2- Test Trufflehog on my repository:

-   Run the follwoing command to test Trufflehog on my codebase locally:
+   Run the following command to test Trufflehog on my codebase locally:

    -> trufflehog filesystem --directory=.
  This will scan the current directory for secrets.
 I can change -- directory to target other paths.